-This is an irresistible creation by Catherine Mead (pictured below) and her team at Lynher Dairy, located in Ponsanooth in mid-Cornwall.
+This is an irresistible creation by Catherine Mead (pictured below) and her team at Lynher Dairies, located in Ponsanooth in mid-Cornwall.

 Originally derived from a Gouda style cheese, it is made with the superbly rich Cornish milk from their own herd of Ayrshires.
 Cornish Kern is a hard cheese, firm to cut but flaky in the centre.
 Buttery with caramel notes and a deep savoury aroma, it is matured for 16-18 months in a breathable and attractive black wax coating.